Jesseatgao/movie-downloader/README.md

 `-M MKVMERGE`: specify the absolute path to `mkvmerge` executable, which takes precedence over the configuration in `conf/misc.conf`
     and the hard-coded fallback path `third_parties/mkvtoolnix/mkvmerge[.exe]`.

+`-N NODE`: specify the absolute path to `node` executable, which takes precedence over the configuration in `conf/misc.conf`
+    and the hard-coded fallback path `third_parties/node/node[.exe]`.

 `-L {debug,info,warning,error,critical}`: specify logging level.

 `url [url ...]`: one or more web page URLs of video episodes, cover and playlist.